CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-Command-Line-Overview.md

 ### Monitoring Commands

-The `netq show` commands let you view details about the current or historical configuration and status of various protocols and services.
+The {{<link title="show" text="netq show commands">}} let you view details about the current or historical configuration and status of various protocols and services.
 You can view the configuration and status for the following:

 <!-- vale off -->
 - **address-history**: Address history info for an IP address/prefix